mathiasxx/eacls/content/posts/meet1.md

 The meeting got started a little late.
 From the opening, insistent drive of *Lunacy* to the final spaced-out notes of *He Loved Him Madly* it was an exciting and memorable experience.
 The startling immediacy of *Convenient Parking* was proof that there is more to loud than mere volume.
-Or is just loud and louder?
+Or is it just loud and louder?
 What does *Knoxville Girl* say about the American psyche?
 Is there another song more casually brutal in its subject matter?
 The progrock delight that is *The Great Deceiver* reminded me of hours spent on subways and trains with **King Crimson**